-The program leading to the degree of BSc with Honors in Physiology is offered by the Department of Physiology in the Faculty of Medicine.
+The program leading to the degree of BSc with Honors in Physiology is offered by the Department of Physiology in the Faculty of Medicine and Dentistry.

-The Honors program prepares students for advanced study leading to academic and research careers.
+The Honors program is designed primarily to prepare students for advanced study leading to academic and research careers.
 A choice of courses is available for students with interest in particular branches of the life sciences.

 Continuation in the program requires a GPA of 7.0 in the year completed and a grade of at least 7.0 in PHYSL 210 or 211 (or equivalent course).
-Students must consult the program advisor in the Department before registration in each year of the program.
+Students must consult the program advisor in the Department prior to registration in each year of the program.